CIO’s guide to cloud-based communications in 2026

 Compliance gets even trickier if you factor in company structure.
 For instance, over 54% of companies run primarily hybrid setups and have to account for employees’ dispersed physical locations.

-In 2025, it’s imperative to have a clear handle on the rules applicable to your office sites.
-The stakes are too high that 30.52% look for regulatory compliance support when choosing a telecom provider.
+As industry regulation continues to evolve in 2026, it’s imperative to have a clear handle on the rules applicable to your office sites and that you have the right tools to support your compliance.
+The stakes are so high that 30.52% look for compliance support when choosing a telecom provider.

 In a year of ever-shifting demands and escalating threats, see how enterprise IT leaders are reworking their cloud-based communications and take away what you need to map out your next move.